Avocado Chocolate Pudding

 Don't worry about adding too much water, the mixture is thick enough that you will still have chocolate mousse at the end.
 This particular morning we added about 3/4 cups of water and it was still thick and creamy!

 3. When the mixture is smooth, stream in the coconut oil.
 Then blend at high speed to thoroughly mix and whip.
+The Blendtec Blender is an investment but the only blender you'll ever have to buy!

 4. Spoon into individual containers or one medium glass bowl, cover and chill a few hours then enjoy!